khaledAbodaif/Payment/README.md

     public string $redirect_url = '';
     public array $errors = [];
 ```
-after this payment used you can check for the status boolean to do your actions next
+ you can check for the status boolean to do your actions next
 if the status false you will find the error message contain the error and errors array will contain for example the validation errors

-### Feature 2
+### Payments Table
 now you have a payments table and payment logs table when you us pay function
 the record will store into payments table with status UNPAID this table is a morph